ccontrols/component-controls/README.md

 # Motivation

-This library is initially created by the technical co-founder of [AutomatedQA](http://automatedqa.com) (remnamed to SmartBear), creator of [AQtime](https://smartbear.com/product/aqtime-pro/overview/), [TestComplete](https://smartbear.com/product/testcomplete/overview/), with 20+ years experience creating software development lifecyle products.
-So it is to be expected the library will have a heavy testing/QA bias.
+This library is created by the technical co-founder of [AutomatedQA](http://automatedqa.com)/[SmartBear](https://smartbear.com), creator of [AQtime](https://smartbear.com/product/aqtime-pro/overview/), [TestComplete](https://smartbear.com/product/testcomplete/overview/), with 20+ years experience creating software development lifecyle products.
+It is to be expected the library will have a heavy testing/QA bias.

 -   Create a components development environment with testing as a first-class feature.
 -   Decouple the user interface from loading of the 'stories' = modular design.
 -   Do not modify the source files at instrumentation time as much as possible to avoid random build/run-time errors.
 Exception only where absolutely necessary, ie instrumenting coverage or performance profiling probes.
 -   Built-in [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) instrumentation module.
--   Ability to integrate with various user-interface shells - [storybook](https://storybook.js.org), [gatsby](https://www.gatsbyjs.org), [nextjs](https://nextjs.org), standalone.
+-   Ability to integrate with various user-interface shells - [storybook](https://storybook.js.org), [gatsby](https://www.gatsbyjs.org), [nextjs](https://nextjs.org).
--   Create a community where being 'nice' is the norm and credit is given to all contributors.
+-   Create and support open declarative story formats.

 # Inspiration